cbworden/shake-doc/_sources/technical_guide.txt

 than 1.0.
 A grid of the uncertainty ratio (and the PGA uncertainty) is provided in the output file grid.xml (see section Error!
 Reference source not found. for a description of this file).
-The uncertainty ratio is the basis for the uncertainty maps and the grading system described in Section Error!
-Reference source not found..
+The uncertainty ratio is the basis for the uncertainty maps and the grading system described in :ref:`users-guide`.

-.. _figure1.11:
+.. _figure1-11:

 .. figure:: _static/Figure_1_11.*
    :align: left

-   Figure 1.11.
    ShakeMap for the M6.7 Northridge, CA, earthquake with a finite fault (red rectangle), strong motion data (triangles) and intensity data (circles).
 Stations and macroseismic data are color-coded according to their intensity value, either as observed (for macroseismic data) or as converted as derived by Worden et al. (2011) and indicated by the scales shown.
 Note:
    Macroseismic data do not change colors from map to map, but seismic stations do since the estimated intensity by conversion depends on which parameter is used.

-.. _figure1.12:
+.. _figure1-12:

 .. figure:: _static/Figure_1_12.*
    :align: left

-   Figure 1.12.
    ShakeMap uncertainty maps for the M6.7 Northridge, CA, earthquake showing effect of adding a finite fault and strong motion data.
 Color-coded legend shows uncertainty ratio, where '1.0' indicates 1.0 times the GMPE's sigma.
 A) Hypocenter only; B) Finite fault added (red rectangle) but no data; mean uncertainty is 1.00 at all locations since the site-to-source